 Ignoring Slab Leaks Means Property Damage

-Ruined flooring – The longer water is allowed to seep in through your home’s slab, the more risk occurs to your flooring being ruined.
+- Ruined flooring – The longer water is allowed to seep in through your home’s slab, the more risk occurs of your flooring being ruined.
 A slab leak can cause waterlogged carpeting, cracked tiles, and saturated floors.

 In a worst-case scenario, slab leaks can lead to the eruption of your floor due to excessive pressure from the leak below.
 Some even end up with a geyser-like fountain flooding their homes.

-If you suspect that you are dealing with a slab leak, the first thing you need to do is call a slab leak repairs specialist.
+If you suspect that you are dealing with a slab leak, the first thing you need to do is call a slab leak repair specialist.

 A licensed plumber can diagnose the problem quickly and pinpoint the location of the leak using modern equipment such as electronic listening tools and line-tracing equipment.

 Once the location of the slab leak is isolated, you have several options to repair it.